Who Is Robert Downey Jr?

 More recently, Downey co-starred with Jamie Foxx in The Soloist (2009), which tells the story about the friendship between a Los Angeles journalist (Downey) and a homeless Juilliard-trained musician (Foxx).
 The film registered a respectable showing at the box-office and earned the praise from critics, who lauded Downey and Foxx for their performances.

 His Tony Stark/Iron Man character remains in high demand.
 Downey returned to the role for 2015's Avengers: Age of Ultron.
-While promoting Age of Ultron, Downey made headlines for walking out of an interview with British journalist Kristnan Guru-Murthy.
-The actor had been upset with some questions that Gury-Murthy had been asking him.
-As he later told to radio personality Howard Stern, Downey thought that Guru-Murthy was "a bottom-feeding muckraker" for his prying questions.
-Downey reprised his role in the next installment of the Captain America film series, Captain America: Civil War Is Here in 2016.
+Downey reprised his role in the next installment of the Captain America film series, Captain America: Civil War Is Here (2016) and in Avengers: Infinity War (2018).

 For his part, Downey isn't taking this professional and personal resurgence for granted.
 "I think part of my destiny has to be realizing that I'm not the poster boy for drug abuse," he told reporters in 2005.
 "I'm just this guy who has a really strong sense of wanting home and wanting foundation and having not had it, I now choose to create it."

-In 2017, it was announced that Downey would star in The Voyage of Doctor Dolittle, based on the classic children's book series by British author Hugh Lofting.
+In 2017 Downey starred in Spider-Man: Homecoming.
+Some of his upcoming projects include The Voyage of Doctor Dolittle, (based on the classic children's book series by British author Hugh Lofting), as well as a film on Pinocchio.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!